Ochieng-001/Ochieng-001/README.md

 <!-- About Me -->
 ### About Me 🧑‍💻
 - 🔭 I’m currently working on **Routing**
-- 🌱 I’m currently learning **Networking, Cybersecurity, and Web development**
+- 🌱 I’m currently learning **Networking, Cybersecurity, and Linux**
 - 👯 I’m looking to collaborate on **Open Source Projects**
 - 💬 Ask me about **Networking, Linux, and Python**
 - 📫 How to reach me **ochiengpaul654@gmail.com**